codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 ### Level of access

 For each set of values you can toggle the level of access by [non-admin users]({{site.baseurl}}/docs/administration/access-control/#users-and-administrators).
 If it is off, users will **not** be able to use the [CLI](https://codefresh-io.github.io/cli/) or [API]({{site.baseurl}}/docs/integrations/codefresh-api/) to access these [values](https://codefresh-io.github.io/cli/contexts/).
-If it is off, all users from all your Codefresh teams will be able to access this set of values with CLI commands or API calls.
+If it is on, all users from all your Codefresh teams will be able to access this set of values with CLI commands or API calls.

 {% include